You can improve your payment history by signing up for automatic payments, setting up text or email reminders, or making weekly payments.

 In-store financing is offered by many retailers, manufacturers, and car dealerships.
 Although retail accounts may not seem like something that will impact your credit score, they will, in fact, affect your payment history.

-Both Federal and private student loan payments will impact your payment history.
+Both federal and private student loan payments will impact your payment history.

-Car loans can be available through dealerships, car manufacturers, retailers, or private financial institutions.
+Auto loans can be available through dealerships, car manufacturers, retailers, or private financial institutions.
 Regardless of where you borrow from, lenders will report your payment history with a car loan.

 Mortgages are another type of loan that will show up on a credit report.
 Any on-time payments and late payments will affect your credit.